bachboy0/loganalyser/README.md

 This utility:

-1. Processes log files from the logtemp/ directory
+1. Processes log files from the logtemp directory
-2. Combines them in chronological order
+2. Combines them in chronological order (oldest to newest)
-3. Places the merged logs in the logs/ directory
+3. Places the merged logs in the logs directory
 4. Creates backups of existing files

-### Analyzing Log Files
+### Python Script: log_analysis.py

-Run the main Python script to analyze your log files:
+After preparing your log files, run the analysis script:

 ```sh
 python log_analysis.py